Presenting the Best You Large

 • Check your privacy settings to ensure you are not showing more information about yourself than necessary.

-• Ensure any public information that is showing is in-line with
+• Ensure any public information that is showing is in-line with the information you included on your resume and promotes your activities and other accomplishments.

 Facebook, Twitter, and LinkedIn are all social media sites you can use to search for jobs!
 Use the social media guide to get started.